OrchidProtocol/blog.orchid.com/src/pages/blog/2019-10-09-orchids-network-random-selection-stake-weighting.md

 We anticipate that there are three steps to earning as a Node operator:

-- Acquire OXT: Buy OXT tokens from an exchange or recieve OXT in a wallet through transfer, or earn OXT by registering as a node provider.
+- **Acquire OXT**: Buy OXT tokens from an exchange or recieve OXT in a wallet through transfer, or earn OXT by registering as a node provider.
-- Stake OXT: Deposit OXT tokens into the node directory contract
+- **Stake OXT**: Deposit OXT tokens into the node directory contract
-- Provide: Sell services to the Orchid App users
+- **Provide**: Sell services to the Orchid App users
-- Payment: Receive OXT payment for services in a provider controlled wallet
+- **Payment**: Receive OXT payment for services in a provider controlled wallet

 ## User stake deposit
 For Orchid App users to join the network, they must have a valid deposit in the nanopayment smart contract in order to issue tickets to a provider in exchange for bandwidth.
 A small portion of this deposit is intended to be held in escrow as a user “stake” to align their incentives with that of the network as a whole.